-- (5) Do not use dull or damaged blades.
-Unsharpened or improperly set blades produce narrow kerf causing excessive friction, blade binding and kickback. - (6) Blade depth and bevel adjusting locking levers must be tight and secure before making cut.
-If blade adjustment shifts while cutting, it may cause binding and kickback. - (7) Use extra caution when making a "plunge cut" into existing walls or other blind areas.
-The protruding blade may cut objects that can cause kickback. - Check lower guard for proper closing before each use.
+- 18. Check lower guard for proper closing before each use.
 Do not operate the saw if lower guard does not move freely and close instantly.
 Never clamp or tie the lower guard into the open position.
-If saw is accidentally dropped, lower quard may be bent.
-Raise the lower quard with the retracting handle and make sure it moves freely and does not touch the blade or any other part, in all angles and depths of cut.

-- 11. Check the operation and condition of the lower guard spring.
+If saw is accidentally dropped, lower guard may be bent.
+Raise the lower guard with the retracting handle and make sure it moves freely and does not touch the blade or any other part, in all angles and depths of cut. - 19.
+Check the operation of the lower guard spring.
 If the guard and the spring are not operating properly, they must be serviced before use.
-Lower quard may operate sluggishly due to damaged parts, gummy deposits, or a buildup of debris. - 12.
-Lower guard should be retracted manually only for special cuts such as "plunge cuts" and "compound cuts."
+Lower guard may operate sluggishly due to damaged parts, gummy deposits, or a build-up of debris. - 20.
+Lower guard may be retracted manually only for special cuts such as "plunge cuts" and "compound cuts".
 Raise lower guard by retracting handle and as soon as blade enters the material, the lower guard must be released.
-For all other sawing, the lower guard should operate automatically. - 13.
+For all other sawing, the lower guard should operate automatically. - 21.
 Always observe that the lower guard is covering the blade before placing saw down on bench or floor.
 An unprotected, coasting blade will cause the saw to walk backwards, cutting whatever is in its path.
-Be aware of the time it takes for the blade to stop after switch is released. - Do not stop the blades by lateral pressure on the saw blade. - 15 DANGER:
+Be aware of the time it takes for the

-Do not attempt to remove cut material when blade is moving.

-CAUTION: Blades coast after turn off.

-- 16. Avoid Cutting Nails. - Inspect for and remove all nails from lumber before cutting. - 17.
+- blade to stop after switch is released. - 22.
+To check lower guard, open lower guard by hand, then release and watch guard closure.
+Also check to see that retracting handle does not touch tool housing.
+Leaving blade exposed is VERY DANGEROUS and can lead to serious personal injury.

+Additional safety warnings

+- 23. Use extra caution when cutting damp wood, pressure treated lumber, or wood containing knots.
+Maintain smooth advancement of tool without decrease in blade speed to avoid overheating the blade tips. - Do not attempt to remove cut material when blade is moving.
+Wait until blade stops before grasping cut material.Blades coast after turn off. - 25.
+Avoid cutting nails.
+Inspect for and remove all nails from lumber before cutting. - 26.
 Place the wider portion of the saw base on that part of the workpiece which is solidly supported, not on the section that will fall off when the cut is made.

-As example, Fig. 1 illustrates the RIGHT way to cut off the end of a board, and Fig. 2 the WRONG way.
-If the workpiece is short or small, clamp it down, DO NOT TRY TO HOLD SHORT PIECES BY HAND!
-(Fig. 2)
+As examples, Fig. 1 illustrates the RIGHT way to cut off the end of a board, and Fig. 2 the WRONG way.
+If the workpiece is short or small, clamp it down.
+DO NOT TRY TO HOLD SHORT PIECES BY HAND!

-- Never attempt to saw with the circular saw held upside down in a vise.
-This is extremely dangerous and can lead to serious accidents. - 19.
-Do not use any abrasive wheel.
+- 27. Before setting the tool down after completing a cut, be sure that the lower guard has closed and the blade has come to a complete stop. - Never attempt to saw with the circular saw held upside down in a vise.
+This is extremely dangerous and can lead to serious accidents.